JensPenny/SamToSqlite/docs/Chapter4Explanation.md

 ## Added document quirks
 * Field `mimeType` is documented but is never used in the export.
 * Field `documentContent` is documented but is never used in the export.

+# Qualification list
+* Field `purchasingAdvisorName` is documented but is never used in the export.